SpecFlowOSS/SpecFlow/docs/Gherkin/Gherkin-Reference.md

 If supported by the [unit test framework](../Installation/Unit-Test-Providers.md), SpecFlow generates categories from the tags.
 The generated category name is the same as the tag's name, but without the leading `@`.
 You can filter and group the tests to be executed using these unit test categories.
 For example, you can tag crucial tests with `@important`, and then execute these tests more frequently.

-If your unit test framework does not support categories, you can still use tags to implement special logic for tagged scenarios in [bindings](../Bindings/Bindings.md) by querying the `ScenarioContext.Current.ScenarioInfo.Tags` property.
+If your unit test framework does not support categories, you can still use tags to implement special logic for tagged scenarios in [bindings](../Bindings/Bindings.md) by querying the `ScenarioContext.ScenarioInfo.Tags` property.

-Scenario and Feature level tags are available by querying the `ScenarioInfo.ScenarioAndFeatureTags` property.
+Scenario, Rule and Feature level tags are available by querying the `ScenarioInfo.CombinedTags` property.

 SpecFlow treats the `@ignore` tag as a special tag.
 SpecFlow generates an [ignored unit test](../Execution/Test-Results.html#ignored-tests) method from scenarios with this tag.